knagode/invoicer/README.md

 Create partner (who will be invoiced?)

-Create project for specific partner
+Create project for specific partner (will be deprecated.
+Insert only: name)

 Create invoice based on project